-Handling interactions with a tenant in Bristow
+Managing interactions with a tenant in Bristow

 Landlord Reference

-a good archive for rental investors in Bristow
+a useful reference for landlords in Bristow

 - Before you move a tenant into your investment in Bristow